antonioribeiro/laravel-installer/README.md

 ### Warnings

+This is a bash Debian (Debian and Ubuntu) based installation, for now, so if you are on MacOS, Fedora, CentOS, etc. it may not work.

 This script will not create an entry in your hosts file and you will not have acess to your site using a hostname

 After installing this script you will have access to your site using the following pattern: